A Stroll Through The Shops Of Senso-ji Temple In Tokyo’s Asakusa

-Let’s start exploring a captivating Senso-ji Temple where traditions are still preserved and live on!
-Firstly, walk from Kaminarimon gate along the Nakamise main street toward Kannon Hall, which is the main hall of Senso-ji.
-There 89 shops line the 250 meter length of Nakamise Street.
+First, walk from Kaminarimon Gate along the Nakamise Main Street toward Kannon Hall, which is the main hall of Senso-ji.
+There 89 shops lining the 250 meter (820 ft) length of Nakamise Street.

-In Edo period, due to the increased numbers of worshipers visiting Senso-ji, local residents who were ordered to clean the grounds of the temple received the special privilege of opening shops within the temple grounds or along its approach.
+In the Edo period (1603-1868), due to the increased numbers of worshipers visiting Senso-ji, local residents who were ordered to clean the grounds of the temple received the special privilege of opening shops within the temple grounds or along its approach.
 These shops eventually turned into the Nakamise shopping district.

-Just beyond stands Chingodo, a Shinto shrine dedicated to the tanuki (raccoon dog), the guardian deity who pledged to protect Denboin temple from fire during the turbulent years of the Meiji Restoration.
+Just beyond stands Chingodo, a Shinto shrine dedicated to the tanuki (raccoon dog), the guardian deity who pledged to protect Denboin temple from fire during the turbulent years of the Meiji Restoration (1868-1912).
 Denboin is the main temple of the Sensoji temple complex.

-From slightly to the side, you can look out over the garden of Denboin, said to have been designed by the multitalented artist Kobori Enshu (1579-1647).
+From slightly off to the side, you can look out over the garden of Denboin, said to have been designed by the multitalented artist Kobori Enshu (1579-1647).
 Today, you need a reservation to view this garden.
-And when a special event is being held here, you cannot even make a reservation.
-Consequently the free view of the garden from this spot is priceless.
+When a special event is being held, however, you cannot make a reservation.
+Consequently, the free view of the garden from this spot is priceless.

 Let’s return again to the Nakamise main street.
-Don’t miss the toy shop Sukeroku, located on the right side of the street in front of Hozomon gate.
-Selling toy miniatures, this shop inherits traditional artisanship from an era when — in conformance with sumptuary laws legislated in the final years of the Edo period — even toys had to be made as small as possible.
+Don’t miss the toy shop Sukeroku, located on the right side of the street in front of Hozomon Gate.
+Selling toy miniatures, this shop inherited traditional artisanship from an era when — in conformance with sumptuary laws legislated in the final years of the Edo period — even toys had to be made as small as possible.
 All the miniatures are hand-made.
-This shop’s papier-mache dogs are famous, because Empress Michiko presented one to Crown Princess Masako during her pregnancy to with her an easy childbirth.
+This shop’s papier-mache dogs are famous, because Empress Michiko presented one to Crown Princess Masako during her pregnancy to wish her an easy childbirth.

 Now, walking past several shops in the direction opposite the Kannon Hall, you will come upon Fujiya, a shop specializing in dyed tenugui (towels).
 Although cotton tenugui were traditionally put to various practical uses, they are presently enjoyed as works of art due to their interesting designs and beauty, featuring landscapes, animals, flowers, kabuki actors, and other motifs.
-One way of appreciation tenugui is hang a framed tenugui on the wall.
+One way of appreciating tenugui is to hang a framed one on the wall.

 Within the Asakusa introduced here, you can experience not only the seasoned artistry of Edo artisans which has been passed on to modern times but also the devotion of the artisans themselves.
 Enjoy a stroll of discovery and savor traditional Japanese living through encounters with diverse handmade objects.